Table of Contents Show

-One of the most splendid trekking sites in the Zion Canyon is The Zion Narrows, which is situated in the narrow canyon and the gorge that the virgin river has created over centuries.
-This 15.5miles long stretched trail is one of the main tourist attractions of the place.
+One of the most splendid trekking sites in Zion Canyon is The Zion Narrows, which is situated in the narrow canyon and the gorge that the Virgin River has created over centuries.
+This 15.5-mile-long stretched trail is one of the main tourist attractions of the place.

 Though not as difficult a hike as Angels Landing, it is best to reach the Visitation Center one day before the hike to make the most out of this hike.
 The purpose of this is to be sure that you will receive all the updates timely, and if you are willing to do the hike both to and from, which will take approximately 8 hours, you can go for that.

 The trek for the Zion Narrows begins at the Temple of Sinawava bus stop, and from the first mile, you can walk along the Riverside Walk.